Questions & Answers About Therapy & Counselling

 Questions About Fees

-Direct bank transfer, or cash, cheque or PayPal.
+Direct bank transfer, or cash or cheque.
 I don't have the facility to accept credit cards at present.

-For the first session, please pay during the session.
+For the first session, please pay me in advance of the appointment.

-I offer a 10% discount on any pre-paid block of 8 booked sessions.
+I offer 5% discount on any pre-paid block of 4 booked sessions or a 10% discount on any pre-paid block of 8 booked sessions.